reactphp/http/README.md

 The `error` event will be emitted in case the request stream contains invalid chunked data or the connection closes before the complete request stream has been received.
-The server will automatically `pause()` the connection instead of closing it.
+The server will automatically stop reading from the connection and discard all incoming data instead of closing it.
 A response message can still be sent (unless the connection is already closed).

 A `close` event will be emitted after an `error` or `end` event.